Author: Kathleen Rea

 Is there a person you are considering entering a relationship with?
 If so then ask yourself the following questions and rate the level of possible power imbalance issues on a scale of 0 – 10.

-• 5 means you think there is a possibility that consent processes and boundary setting may be blurred as a result of a power imbalance.
+- 5 means you think that consent processes and boundary setting may be blurred as a result of a power imbalance.

-The person just began studying Contact Improvisation a few days ago and they seem to be “star-struck” by the form and have not yet acclimatized themselves to jam culture and the social scene.
+The person just began studying Contact Improvisation a few days ago and they seem to be “star-struck” by the form and have not yet acclimatized themselves to jam culture.
 How would you guess this affects consent processes?
 Score:_________

-You are a person of influence in the community where they dance, and they have been going to the dance jam for six months or less.
-They are part-way through the process of acclimatizing themselves to the form and the social scene.
+You are a person of influence in the community where they dance, and they have been going to the dance jam for two months or less.
+They are part-way through the process of acclimatizing themselves to contact improvisation.
 How would you guess this affects consent processes?
 Score:_________

 The person is in a distraught emotional state or alternately has “zoned out” as a way to cope with stress or emotional intensity.
 How would you guess this affects consent processes?
 Score:_________